Salbutamol (Ventolin) 100mcg/dose inhaler

 Relaxing the muscles in the airways, allowing air to flow more easily in and out of the lungs.

-Salbutamol is a commonly prescribed medication that helps to relieve breathing difficulties.
+Salbutamol (blue inhaler) is a commonly prescribed medication that helps to relieve breathing difficulties.
 It belongs to a group of medicines known as bronchodilators.
 These work by relaxing the muscles in the airways, making it easier to breathe.
 This treatment may suit individuals who experience symptoms such as wheezing, shortness of breath, or tightness in the chest.
 It is often used by people with asthma or chronic obstructive pulmonary disease (COPD), although a healthcare professional. should confirm suitability before use..

 Salbutamol can fit well into daily life because it typically provides quick relief from breathing problems.
 Many people use it as needed, especially before exercise or during episodes of breathlessness.
 It is important to follow the prescribed dosage and not exceed it.
 Safety is a priority when using Salbutamol.
 Some users may experience side effects such as a fast heartbeat or shakiness.
 If you notice any unusual symptoms or if your breathing does not improve, consult your prescriber promptly.